AdamJSc/prediction-league/README.md

 The real-world league table data used to calculate each score is retrieved from [football-data.org](https://www.football-data.org/).

 This data source is polled every 15 minutes as a cron task.
 At this point, the most recently made [Prediction](docs/domain-knowledge.md#entryprediction) for each [Entry](docs/domain-knowledge.md#entry) is used to calculate the [Entry's](docs/domain-knowledge.md#entry) new score for the current game week.
-It is also used to determine if a new game week has begun, or if the final game week has been completed.
+It is also used to determine if a new game week has begun, or if the final game week has ended (at which point the [Season](docs/domain-knowledge.md#season) is considered to be complete).

 ### FAQ

-The frontend also provides an FAQ page which can be customised on a per-[Realm](docs/domain-knowledge.md#realm) basis.
+The Frontend also provides an FAQ page which can be customised on a per-[Realm](docs/domain-knowledge.md#realm) basis.

 ## Domain Knowledge